ansonl/ansonl.github.io/_posts/2022-08-1-square-spam.md

 ---
 published: true
 excerpt: >
   You thought you unsubscribed from company X's marketing emails.
-But did you really?
+Did you really think it would be that easy?

   It would be a shame if you missed out on company X's newly created promotional email category.
 Especially if the advertiser is a third party reaching you